 Closer to Neve Tzedek and Jaffa, you’ll be able to spot windsurfers trying to tame the waves.
 It has a more laidback and less family-orientated atmosphere with surfer cafés and lounge bars.

-I am glad I got to spend a whole week in Tel Aviv!
-It can be quite overwhelming at first, with no real centre or big attractions to aim for.
+It can be quite overwhelming knowing where to stay in Tel Aviv with no real centre or big attractions to aim for.
 But thanks to my friend and Tel Aviv inhabitant Nathalie I got to know the city quite well and I must say: it really grew on me!
-I truly hope to be back one day!

 Have you been to Tel Aviv?
 What was your favourite neighbourhood?